 What’s The Best Time to Eat Oranges & Fruits

-Since we now know oranges are great for weight loss and other fruits, is there an ideal time to eat fruit to lose weight?
+Since we now know oranges are great for weight loss in addition to other fruits, is there an ideal time to eat fruit to lose weight?

-No, there’s not an optimal time to eat fruit for weight loss, so you can eat your servings of fruit any time during the day and still reap the benefits.
+There’s not really an optimal time to eat fruit when dieting so you can eat your servings of fruit any time during the day and still reap the benefits.

 However, you may find you do best eating fruit at certain times of the day based on your body.
 For instance, you might prefer to eat oranges or fruits in the morning and allow the rest of the time to digest them compared to eating them in the evening and then going to sleep shortly thereafter.